madhucnghubphilips/Usage-of-Open-Source-Components/README.md

 2) License compliance:

    Each open-source component comes with a license that stipulates how it can be used.
 Failure to adhere to these licenses can result in legal complications.

+     2.1) MIT License

+     The MIT License is one of the most permissive and widely used open-source licenses.
+Here’s a detailed description and the full text of the MIT License:
+     Permission: The MIT License allows users to freely use, copy, modify, merge, publish, distribute, sublicense, and sell copies of the software.
+     Conditions: The only condition is that the original copyright notice and permission notice must be included in all copies or substantial portions of the software.
+     Warranty Disclaimer: The software is provided "as is", without any warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.

+    2.2) GNU General Public License (GPL) 2.0

+    The GNU General Public License (GPL) 2.0 is a widely used free software license that ensures end users have the freedom to run, study, share, and modify the software.
+Unlike more permissive licenses like the MIT License, the            GPL 2.0 has more restrictive terms, particularly regarding the distribution of modified code.

+    2.3) Apache License 2.0

+    The Apache License 2.0 is a permissive open-source license that provides a clear, detailed framework for the use, modification, and distribution of licensed software.
+It is widely adopted and used by many open-source projects, offering a balance between permissiveness and protection.

+    2.4) GNU General Public License (GPL) 3.0

+    The GNU General Public License (GPL) 3.0 is a free software license that ensures end users have the freedom to run, study, share, and modify the software.
+It builds on the principles of the GPL 2.0 while addressing some of the          issues and limitations of the earlier version.

+    2.5) BSD License 2.0

+    The BSD License 2.0, also known as the 3-Clause BSD License or the Revised BSD License, is a permissive open-source license that allows for the redistribution and use of software with minimal restrictions.
+It is one of the              simplest and most flexible open-source licenses, promoting the use and distribution of software while protecting the rights of both the author and the users.

 4) Component outdating or abandonment: